jiri-kula/EfficientDet/README.md

 Compilation failed!
 ```

 2) Do post processing in custom c++ code as we did that for palm and landmark detection.
-Anchors need to be generated in c++ and kept in sync with python training code manually.
+Anchors need to be generated in c++ and kept in sync with python training code manually; or save them to anchors.txt

 # Reference
 [Better rotation representations for accurate pose estimation](https://towardsdatascience.com/better-rotation-representations-for-accurate-pose-estimation-e890a7e1317f)